open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
 - the instance of `Getter` invoked for each propagation key to get.

-Returns the non-null extracted value.
+Returns the non-null cross-cutting concern extracted value.

 #### Getter argument